mri4all/.github/profile/README.md

 # MRI4ALL Hackathon 2023

-Here you can find all source code and resources created during the MRI4ALL Hackathon 2023 that took place from October 16-21, 2023 in New York City.
+Here you can find source code and resources created during the MRI4ALL Hackathon 2023 that took place from October 16-21, 2023 in New York City.

 <p align="center">
   <img src="profile/render_image.jpg" width="550"/>